MARTIMM/gnome-source-skim-tool/gnome-api2/gnome-gtk4/doc/md/AboutDialog.md

 The intended use for this string is to display the translator of the language which is currently used in the user interface.
 Using `gettext()`, a simple way to achieve that is to mark the string for translation:

-It is a good idea to use the customary `msgid` “translator-credits” for this purpose, since translators will already know the purpose of that `msgid`, and since `B<Gnome::Gtk4::AboutDialog>` will detect if “translator-credits” is untranslated and omit translator credits.
+It is a good idea to use the customary *msgid* “translator-credits” for this purpose, since translators will already know the purpose of that *msgid*, and since **Gnome::Gtk4::AboutDialog** will detect if “translator-credits” is untranslated and omit translator credits.

     method set-translator-credits (  Str $translator-credits )